jopakka/awas-project/README.md

   CREATE TABLE IF NOT EXISTS Users(Username VARCHAR(15) NOT NULL, Password VARCHAR(15) NOT NULL, IsAdmin BOOLEAN NOT NULL);
 ```

-Congratulations, you hve now created the database and necessary tables!
+Congratulations, you have now created the database and necessary tables!
 Now you just need to use the website.